This low fat lemon drizzle has 155 calories and 1.5g saturated fat per slice which is much lower than the classic much-loved bake.

 - 1 tbsp Demerara sugar

-Preheat the oven to 150°C/300°F/Gas Mark 2.
-Beat the low-fat spread with the caster sugar, gradually adding the egg.
+- Preheat the oven to 150C (130C fan, Gas 2).
+Grease a 2lb loaf tin and line with a strip of baking paper than overhangs on the longest sides of the tin.
+This will make it easier to lift out.
+Beat the low-fat spread with the caster sugar until light and fluffy.
+Gradually add the egg.
 Sieve in the flour and baking powder and beat again adding the finely grated zest of both lemons.

-Pour into a loaf mould, lined with parchment paper.
-Bake in a preheated oven for 60 mins until a skewer inserted into the thickest part comes out clean.
+- Pour into your loaf tin and bake in the centre of the oven for 1 hour or until a skewer inserted into the thickest part comes out clean.

-When the cake is cooked – remove from the oven and pour over the juice from the 2 lemons and sprinkle with sugar, allow to cool and then serve cold.
+- When the cake is cooked - remove from the oven and pour over the juice from the 2 lemons and sprinkle with Demerara sugar, allow to cool and then serve cold in slices.